aevilla160/hpc_docs/docs/p_get_started.md

 * Schedule a Pinnacles consultation [here](https://arrangr.com/sarvani/facultyconsult).

 !> Who can request access for Pinnacles cluster?
 * UC Merced Faculty Principal Investigators (PIs) can request access to Pinnacles cluster.
-All user accounts on Pinnacles cluster are associated with that of a UC Merced PI.
+All student user accounts on Pinnacles cluster must associate with UC Merced PIs.

-!> Who approves access requests to Pinnacles?
-* UC Merced’s Committee on Research Computing (CoRC) meets monthly and approves/denies access requests for Pinnacles.

 !> How to request for Pinnacles cluster access?